 Riley opened the door and stared at her.
 His eyes were rimmed red, and he was still wearing the clothes she had seen him in earlier.
 Was that alcohol she smelled?
 He didn't ask her to come in, only stepped aside to allow her entry into the apartment.

 "You were with him, weren't you?" he asked, his voice cold.

 "Hello to you, too."
 Okay, so not going the way she'd planned.
 Although to say she'd had anything planned at all would have been a complete exaggeration.
 Her head was still too jumbled to even know the right thing to do, how to start this conversation with Riley, and he wasn't making things any easier.
 Eden had been gone for several hours now, but she was still front and center in Buffy's mind.
 She couldn't shake the memory of watching her daughter shimmer and disappear before her eyes, couldn't forget the despair she'd felt at watching her go.
 Couldn't forget Spike's arms around her, soothing her, holding her tighter than any man had ever dared.
 The most intimate embrace she'd ever experienced.

-Hard love.
-Desperate, passionate, violent, perfect love.
-She wanted to be with him even now, her body wanted to walk right out of this apartment and back to the vampire's crypt, where he would put his arms around her and love her back.
+She wanted to be with Spike even now, wanted to walk right out of this apartment and back to the vampire's crypt, where he would put his arms around her again.
 He would.
 She knew he would.

 Crap.
 Crap, crap, crap.